-Completion of the human genome project and advances in next-generation sequencing technologies have revealed that genomic DNA has much less control over biological processes and disease states than originally thought.
-Instead, epigenetic factors dictate how DNA is translated, tightly regulating DNA structure to control which genes are expressed at what times.
+Completion of the human genome project and advances in next-generation sequencing technologies have revealed that genomic DNA has much less control over biological processes and disease states than initially thought.
+Instead, epigenetic factors dictate how DNA is translated, tightly regulating DNA structure to control which genes to express at what times.

 Many of these epigenetic factors work together to orchestrate essential cellular programs, from developmental processes to cell death pathways.
-Dysfunction of any of these factors can upset genomic regulation, causing cellular processes to go awry and resulting in disease from cancers to autoimmune disorders, neurological diseases, infertility and everything in between.
+Dysfunction of any of these factors can upset genomic regulation, causing cellular processes to go awry, resulting in disease from cancers and autoimmune disorders to neurological conditions, infertility, and everything in between.

-To thoroughly understand any aspect of biology or disease, it is therefore essential to examine epigenetic factors that may contribute.
-This guide provides an overview of epigenetic regulation, and how to study these critical players in health and disease.
+To understand any aspect of biology or disease, it is essential to examine epigenetic factors that may contribute.
+This guide provides an overview of epigenetic regulation and how to study these critical players.

 How to study epigenetics

 Epigenetic regulation occurs on many interacting levels, and it is essential to examine all of these levels in parallel to understand epigenetics contributions to biological processes.
 Tackling epigenetic studies from multiple angles with redundancy is key to ensuring accurate results.